-Where appropriate and necessary, the non-executive directors (which include the independent directors) would also meet without the presence of Management.
+Where appropriate and necessary, the non-executive directors (which include the independent and non-independent directors) would also meet without the presence of Management.

 The Board has no dissenting view on the Chairman's statement for the year in review.